johnlimaa/numbers-reader/README.md

 </p>

 ### About
-This application allows the user to read number on a bill, using OCR, and send it to his clipboard.
+This application is used to read the numbers instead of the barcode on a bill, using OCR, and copy it to user's clipboard.
-It is fully functional on Windows, I got some problems with Ubuntu.
+I tried to use third party barcodes, but they were inaccurate in my tests.
+So I took the advice of a friend and created this tool.
+It's functional on Windows and I'm working on a Linux version.

 ### What are its dependencies?
 * PySimpleGUI